 A common misunderstanding is that artists do not tend to focus on their own following, and neglect things like a strong social media presence.
 This leaves any chances of new releases being successful all down to whether their track gets playlisted.
 Whilst playlisting is such a great tool to use and take hold of, it is important to remember the significance of things like a strong social media presence, playing live at gigs, and just plainly working on building a core following.
 If playlisted, the results can be great, but they will be determined due to the audience demographic of that playlist.

 How do I go about playlisting?

 The bad news is that these Playlisting curators and editors are not all in one place, so it takes a lot of time and effort to find these contacts (and contact details for that matter) and pitch your music to them.
 The good news is that you can search online for blogs and playlists which appeal to your sound to pitch your music to.

-There are also some services out there which are provided by companies which are dedicated to gaining these playlisting curators and editors as contacts to pitch your music to them for a fee.
+There are also some services out there that are provided by companies that are dedicated to gaining these playlisting curators and editors as contacts to pitch your music to them for a fee.

 We are more than happy to help and answer any questions which you may have.
-Contact us on firstname.lastname@example.org to get started with Playlisting.
+Contact us at firstname.lastname@example.org to get started with Playlisting.